 - Choose a character and ask for comments on the character’s motivations or actions.

-- Consider providing handouts with character names or a plot summary, particularly if you’re discussing a long, complex book with numerous characters.
+- Consider providing or emailing handouts with character names or a plot summary.
+This is particularly useful if you’re discussing a long, complex book with numerous characters.

 Whether you already love to read and want to broaden your choice of books, you’re looking for a new way to build relationships with your friends and neighbors, or you want to meet new people, a book club can stimulate your mind while you have fun.

-Let’s spark some ideas for book club members…leave a comment below with the name of your favorite book.
+Let’s spark some ideas for book lovers.
+Comment below to let us know your favorite book.